-If you need to find out more about how our Integrated Pain-X™ (IPX™) System can help with your Osteoarthritis, Call us now at 6438 2900 and get a FREE comprehensive Top-to-Toe Body Analysis worth $80! (terms and conditions apply)!!
+If you need to find out more about how our Integrated Pain-X™ (IPX™) System can help with your Osteoarthritis, Call us now at 6438 2900 and get a FREE Body Analysis + Consultation worth $120! (terms and conditions apply)!!

 Osteoporosis also known as “brittle bone disease” is a condition when the bone rapidly loses its density.
 The bones become very brittle and subject to fracture easily as it becomes less dense at the core.

 There typically are no symptoms in the early stages of bone loss.
 But once your bones have been weakened by osteoporosis, you may have signs and symptoms that include:

 Back pain, caused by a fractured or collapsed vertebra